 The new REGIA grant program strives to support the work of diverse artists that are reflective of our community and is aimed at providing more racially equitable grant funding in our community.
 The program is for artists who identify as one or more identity groups: Arab/Middle Eastern, Asian, Black or African-American, Hispanic/Latino(a)(x), Indigenous (e.g., Native American, Pacific Islander).
 Each year a different group will be prioritized for grant funding.
 Award amounts will be up to $10,000.

-The first round of grants was made available for artists who identify as Black or African American and are living and working in Hamilton County.
-Grant funding was made available in three funding categories: Artist Works, Equipment, and Professional Development.
+Grant funding is made available in three funding categories: Artist Works, Equipment, and Professional Development.
 Funding for the new program is provided by individual donors, Lyndhurst Foundation, Benwood Foundation, and Footprint Foundation.

 In partnership with ArtsBuild, Public Art Chattanooga and the Southeast Tennessee Development District, the Artists Work Grants program provides funding to individual artists, artist studios and non-profit arts organizations to produce artworks for public spaces in Chattanooga.
 With the sudden loss of audiences, jobs and patrons in the region’s arts sector due to the COVID-19 outbreak, there is a need for economic stimulus that benefits both the creative sector and the public realm.
 The program is designed to provide much-needed work and project funding for artists.
 Funding for the new program is provided by the City of Chattanooga, Lyndhurst Foundation, Benwood Foundation, and the Footprint Foundation.